 In the next section we will use the power-law scattering function introduced in Dones et al. (1993) in comparison to observations.
-Fig. 11 checks the results with the present MC method in comparison to those in Dones et al. (see their Figs 11 and 12), calculated for observing geometries in the Voyager images for small and large solar phase angles ($\alpha = 13.2^{\circ}$ and 155.3°).
+Fig. 11 checks the results with the present MC method in comparison to those in Dones et al. (see their Figs. 11 and 12), calculated for observing geometries in the Voyager images for small and large solar phase angles ($\alpha = 13.2^{\circ}$ and 155.3°).
 The phase function used here (n = 3.09 in Eq.
-27) corresponds closely to the behavior of Callisto, being more backscattering than the Lambert law (q = -0.55) as compared to q = -0.44).
-Besides the D = 0case studied in Dones et al., the changes due to constant non-zero D are also indicated for some τ values: see also Table 3 where the brightness changes as compared to D = 0 are listed.
-For small phase angles single scattering dominates, and accordingly a non-zero D will lead to an enhanced brightness, which for D = 0.1 amounts to about 20%.
-For comparison, Dones et al. (1989) report a single-scattering enhancement by 1.65 for a monolayer model, which is in good agreement with the factor 1.6 we find for a monolayer with $\tau{phot} = 1.0$.
-On the other hand, large phase angle behavior is dominated by multiple scattering, and a non-zero D will reduce the ring brightness, by about 15 - 20% for D = 0.1.
-For $\tau{dyn} = 0.1$ even stronger reduction of I{ms} is obtained, resulting from the almost monolayer nature implicated by D = 0.1 in this case.
-Altogether the modifications of non-zero D found here are similar to those in Fig. 7 for a Lambert phase function.
-However, with an extended size distribution the increase in the low α brightness is significantly reduced (see Table 3).
-Also, the multiply scattered contribution at high α approaches the classical D = 0 level as the width of the distribution increases.
-This low vs. high α behavior is studied in more detail in Section 4.3.
+(27)) corresponds closely to the behavior of Callisto, being more backscattering than the Lambert law (g = -0.55 as compared to g = -0.44).
+Besides the D = 0 case studied in Dones et al., the changes due to constant nonzero D are also indicated for some τ values: see also Ta-

+Fig. 10.
+Comparison between using Lambert elements' reflection law and Lambert-sphere phase function, both for continuing the postscattering photon path from the particle center or from the intersection point.
+A homogeneous system with D = 0.1, $\tau{dyn} = 1$, A = 0.5 is studied.